No exams, no tests, no unnecessary waste of money. Learn through experience.

 These certificates are not easy to attain.
 We are looking for a blend of knowledge, experience, coaching and instructional techniques, the ability to empathise with students and above all a down to earth and friendly personality.

-- Level 2 Training Course with Survival School (You need to see all the lessons before you learn to teach them.
+- Level 2 Training Course and Assessment with Survival School or other Survival School licence holder.
+(You need to see all the lessons before you learn to teach them.
 This also gives us a chance to have a look at you and you at us to make sure that we are happy working together from the start.)

 - Applied Level 3 Bushcraft, Survival and Wilderness Skills Course (This is a consolidation course that ensures that your skills are up to speed before the Level 4 course.)